War in southern Vietnam (1945–1946): Viet Minh attacks

 The Viet Minh next assaulted Saigon's vital points, the power plant, docks, airfield, and for the third time, even the city's artesian wells.
 Periodically, Saigon was blacked out at night and the sound of small arms, grenades, mines, mortars, and artillery became familiar throughout the city.
 Unable to overwhelm Saigon's defenses, the Viet Minh intensified their siege tactics.
 During this time, newly arrived French troops were given the task of helping to break the siege while aggressive British patrolling kept the Viet Minh off-balance.

 On 25 October, the only known evidence of direct Soviet involvement in the area came about, when a Japanese patrol captured a Russian adviser near Thủ Dầu Một.
-He was handed over to Lieutenant-Colonel Cyril Jarvis, commander of the 1/1 Gurkha Rifles.
+He was handed over to Lieutenant Colonel Cyril Jarvis, commander of the 1/1 Gurkha Rifles.
 Jarvis tried several attempts at interrogation, but it was fruitless, so the intruder was handed over to the Sûreté, the French criminal investigation department (equivalent to the CID).
-From there he disappeared from the annals of history.
+From there, he disappeared from the annals of history.

 On 29 October, the British formed a strong task force with the objective of pushing the Viet Minh further away from Saigon.
-This force was called 'Gateforce' after its commander, Lt.-Col. Gates of 14/13th Frontier Force Rifles.
+This force was called "Gateforce" after its commander, Lieutenant Colonel Gates of 14/13th Frontier Force Rifles.
 Gateforce consisted of Indian infantry, artillery, and armored cars, and a Japanese infantry battalion.
 During their operations they killed around 190 Viet Minh; during one operation around Xuân Lộc, east of Saigon, the Japanese killed 50 Viet Minh when they surprised a Viet Minh group in training.